Chewy Chewy

 "Chewy Chewy" is a song by American band Ohio Express.
-Released in September 1968, it was written and produced by Joey Levine and Kris Resnick.
+Released in September 1968, it was written and produced by Joey Levine and Artie Resnick.

 Background and composition

 The 2-minute-38-second song is in the key of C major, changing later in the song to C sharp / D flat major, with a tempo of 121 beats per minute.